As my wife sat in the treatment room during chemotherapy, she would sometimes sing to me a song that became a sort of anthem for us.

 I didn’t want to be praised by friends and family for something that came as easily as breathing or eating to me.
 Caregiving is an act of love.
 And despite Margit writing about it here on TueNight, there was still a lot of privacy around what she was experiencing that we shared between the two of us.
 It made me uncomfortable to have to explain to others what Margit was going through.
 It makes me uncomfortable to talk about it now.

-The truth was, even though I was there for every moment, I couldn’t say that I truly understood her pain or the shear misery of chemo.
+The truth was, even though I was there for every moment, I couldn’t say that I truly understood her pain or the sheer misery of chemo.
 I wasn’t going through it, but I was her co-pilot, keeping up with every symptom, looking look for signs of swelling or infection and even tracking how often she used the bathroom.

 When your spouse gets sick, no one tells you what to be prepared for so you just tackle whatever comes your way.
 My love at times went unstated but carried out with diligence and care.
 There would be times in the middle of the night as I tucked Margit back in to bed with her favorite blanket to whisper, “ I love you…I got you.
 We got this.”